Baledogle Airfield: Al-Shabaab Control

 By 2009 Al-Shabaab had completely seized control of the airfield and turned it into a training center.
-In June of that year Somali President Sharif Sheikh Ahmed would privately urge the US government to carry out an airstrike on the base after claiming that Somali authorities had information that Chechen and Bosniak foreign fighters had been seen "living openly" there.
+In June of that year Somali President Sharif Sheikh Ahmed privately urged the US government to carry out an airstrike on the base after claiming that Somali authorities had information that Chechen and Bosniak foreign fighters had been seen "living openly" there.

-An anti-Shabaab Islamist group, the Ahlu Sunna Waljama'a (ASWJ), would claim that Al-Shabaab was importing a massive influx of arms through the airfield.
-The IGAD would publicly call on the UN Security Council to enforce a no-fly zone over the airfield in order to cut off arms supplies to the militants.
+An anti-Shabaab Islamist group, the Ahlu Sunna Waljama'a (ASWJ), claimed that Al-Shabaab was importing a massive influx of arms through the airfield.
+The IGAD publicly called on the UN Security Council to enforce a no-fly zone over the airfield in order to cut off arms supplies to the militants.

-Following the mass withdrawal from Mogadishu by Al-Shabaab forces on 6 August 2011, most senior foreign fighters in the organization would fly south out of Balidogle to the strategic port city of Kismayo.
+Following the mass withdrawal from Mogadishu by Al-Shabaab forces on 6 August 2011, most senior foreign fighters in the organization flew south out of Balidogle to the strategic port city of Kismayo.